MicrosoftDocs/azure-ai-docs/articles/search/search-traffic-analytics.md

 ## Add search traffic analytics

-For Azure AI Search, the Azure [portal](https://portal.azure.com) provides a Search Traffic Analytics page that has C# and JavaScript code snippets for adding a telemetry client, request headers, properties necessary for custom log events, and
+For Azure AI Search, the Azure [portal](https://portal.azure.com) provides a Search Traffic Analytics page that has C# and JavaScript code snippets for adding a telemetry client, request headers, and properties necessary for custom log events.

-> [!IMPORTANT>]
+> [!IMPORTANT]
 > This page is currently outdated and references an obsolete client libary.
 The workaround is to use code snippets in the [azure-search-traffic-analytics](https://github.com/Azure-Samples/azure-search-traffic-analytics) GitHub repository.
 This article includes code snippets from the GitHub repository.

 :::image type="content" source="media/search-traffic-analytics/azuresearch-trafficanalytics.png" alt-text="Screenshot of the portal command and page for setting up Application Insights.":::